denitone/dap-mobile/README.md

 ## dap-mobile
-Dockerize android project organization, this repo is an simple android app for dockerize
+This repo is an android project, with docker implementation, for create an dockerimage and run to the docker container

 ## Spesification
 - Java 11